 - Accommodation as stated on a twin-share basis

 - Porterage at airports and hotels

-- All land transport by private air-conditioned vehicle and train
+- All internal flights and land transport by private air-conditioned vehicle

 - Services of an Arcadia Expedition Leader and English-speaking local guide throughout

 - Sightseeing as specified including entrance fees to sites mentioned in itinerary